dllllb/rllr/README.md

 - sub-policy learning tasks
   - random pos
     - train a sub-policy to reach random state $u_t'$ from $u_t$
+      - positive reward can be provided for the diminishing difference between $u_t'$ and $u_t$
+        - this removes the requirement to reach the exact target state which is not always possible in changing environments
+        - image similarity function can be used to measure distance between $u_t'$ and $u_t$ when observed state is an image
+          - e. g. structural similarity index (SSIM) can be used to measure distance
   - there and back
     - train a sub-policy to change a $u_t$ to $u_t'$ in a certain way and then return to the starting state $u_t$
       - a $u_t$ has both controllable part and non-controllable part only controllable part should be taken to the account